 When I saw footage of Mafia II before its release I had no interest in playing it because of my experience with GTA IV.
 To me it was just going to be the same thing all over again and I would either become bored with the world or would completely suck at the combat and lose every mission I would attempt.
 For that reason, I did not buy Mafia II when it was finally released.

 Then the talk started.
 I heard some gamers around the office talking about how great it was.
 I heard Xbox Live’s Major Nelson and crew extolling its praises on their podcast.
-This peaked my interest and I decided I should give it a shot.
+This piqued my interest and I decided I should give it a shot.
 So I did.
 Let me just say that my initial assumptions of the game were way off base.
 I am absolutely loving this game!

 In Mafia II, you play the role of Vito Scaletta, an ex-con recently returned home from a tour of duty in World War II.
 Upon returning to his home in Empire Bay, Vito must, with the help of his childhood friend, Joe, find some work and begin to make a name for himself.